 The EPA maintains the Safe Drinking Water Information System to track and inform people if a water purveyor has violated the Safe Drinking Water Act.
 These violations can relate to health, reporting, or monitoring requirements that were not met.
-TWSA purveyors had four violations at three purveyors during the reporting year and three updated records from the previous reporting year (Table 5.7).
+TWSA purveyors had one violation at one purveyor during the reporting year, and there are three updated records from the previous reporting year (Table 5.8).

-Table 5.7: Violations by TWSA Purveyors of the Health, Reporting, or Monitoring Requirements of the Environmental Protection Agency's Safe Drinking Water Act (SDWIS 2022-2023).
-Information from previous reporting was updated with data available on 11/1/2023.
+Table 5.8: Violations by TWSA Purveyors of the Health, Reporting, or Monitoring Requirements of the Environmental Protection Agency's Safe Drinking Water Act (SDWIS 2023-2024).